 Once a disclosure is made to an Eligible Recipient, a report will be prepared which will then be provided to the Head of Audit and Risk, who will inform relevant members of the Executive Team as required.
+If a report relates to a member of the Executive Team, it will not be provided to them.
 The report will be reviewed by the relevant members of the Executive Team.
 The report will not contain any information regarding the whistleblower's details or identity unless that person has expressly given their consent for their details or identity to be revealed.